ashtewari/spchr/README.md

-# VoiceTyper
+# SPCHR

-VoiceTyper is a Windows application that enables real-time voice-to-text input using Azure Speech Services.
+SPCHR is a Windows application that enables real-time voice-to-text input using Azure Speech Services.
 It provides a lightweight, always-on-top interface that allows you to type with your voice in any text input field.

 ## Features